 Steptoe And Son – The Party – Christmas Special – 1973

 The Party was the first of only two Christmas Specials in Steptoe’s long history, was followed in 1974 by the final series, with a 1974 Christmas special being the final TV episode.
 We’re not 100% but from the research we did this was probably the first time a sitcom ended with a Christmas Special.
-Of course it’s the done thing these days, as Miranda will go out this year with a Christmas Special.
+Of course it’s the done thing these days, but not so in the day.

 This extended episode has some classic comic moments in, such as the Harold sitting on a holly wreath left on the toilet seat by Albert and Albert’s rendition of White Christmas.